2025 Boundary Waters Policy & Legislative Updates

 SUPPORT this bill HERE

-The Boundary Waters Wilderness Protection Act: On April 9th, 2025, Senator Tina Smith (D-MN) introduced this legislation that would: Permanently prohibit new sulfide ore mining on 225,504 acres of the Superior National Forest in the Rainy River watershed, which drains into the BWCA.
-Senator Smith’s bill would allow for other extractive industries such as iron-ore, taconite, gravel, and more.
+S. 1366 the Boundary Waters Wilderness Protection Act: On April 9th, 2025, Senator Tina Smith (D-MN) introduced this legislation that would: Permanently prohibit new sulfide ore mining on 225,504 acres of the Superior National Forest in the Rainy River watershed, which drains into the BWCA.
+SStill allow for other extractive industries such as iron-ore, taconite, gravel, and more.
 Similar to Rep. McCollum’s bill in the House.

 STATE